 - 4

 Post-treatment rest is advised to help the stem cells work effectively.
-Also, the patient is advised to avoid sexual activity for a short period after the procedure.
+The patient is advised to avoid sexual activity for a short period after the procedure.

 Contact us